The absolute seawater entropy: Part I. Definition: Computations of seawater entropy

-Therefore, the reference values of the entropies do not impact the pure-water part of the seawater entropy, since $[\:\eta_{w0}\:]$ is a mere constant with no physical meaning (null differential).
-Differently, the linear first-order salinity term must have a physical impact on the computation of the seawater entropy, since its differential $(\eta_{s0} - \eta_{w0}) \: (d{S_A}/{1000})$ is a priori different from zero and depends on the difference of the two reference values, and thus depends on both $\eta_{s0}$ and $\eta_{w0}$, which must be determined in order to compute the true value of the seawater entropy $\eta$ in (\ref{eq_TEOS10_eta_x_y_z}) from the Tables~\ref{Table_TEOS10_sigma_W_x_y_z} and \ref{Table_TEOS10_sigma_S_x_y_z}.
+Therefore, the reference values of the entropies do not impact the pure-water part of the seawater entropy, since $[\:\eta_{\rm w0}\:]$ is a mere constant with no physical meaning (null differential).
+Differently, the linear first-order salinity term must have a physical impact on the computation of the seawater entropy.
+Indeed, its differential $(\eta_{\rm s0} - \eta_{\rm w0}) \: (d{S_{\rm A}}/{1000})$ is a priori different from zero and depends on the difference of the two reference values.
+Thus, it depends on both $\eta_{\rm s0}$ and $\eta_{\rm w0}$, which must be determined in order to compute the absolute value of the seawater entropy $\eta$ in (\ref{eq_TEOS10_eta_x_y_z}) from Tables~\ref{Table_TEOS10_sigma_W_x_y_z} and \ref{Table_TEOS10_sigma_S_x_y_z}.

-The first choice retained in pre-TEOS10 formulations was to arbitrarily set $\eta_{w0}=0$, in order to cancel the pure-water entropy at the triple-point conditions: $\eta^W_{Fei03}(T_t,p_t)=0$ \citep[][Eq.~G.2, p.155]{Feistel_TEOS_manual_2010}.
-In fact, in the present version of TEOS10 software the term $\eta_{w0}$ is set to $-g_{010}/40 \approx -\,5.905\,6/40 \approx 0.147\,64$ instead, and $(\eta_{s0} - \eta_{w0})$ is set to $-g_{210}/40 \approx -\,168.072\,4/40 \approx 4.201\,8$, in order to arrive at the cancellation of the whole seawater entropy $\eta(S_{S0},t_{S0},p_{S0})$ for the arbitrary standard conditions $S_{S0}=35.165\,04$~g~kg${}^{-1}$, $t_{S0}=0$°C and $p_{S0}=0$~dbar \citep[see the explanations p.155 and Eq.~2.6.6, p.17 of][]{Feistel_TEOS_manual_2010}.
+The first choice retained in pre-TEOS10 formulations was to arbitrarily set $\eta_{\rm w0}=0$ in order to cancel the pure-water entropy at the triple-point conditions: $\eta^{\rm W}_{\rm Fei03}(T_{\rm t},p_{\rm t})=0$ \citep[][Eq.~G.2, p.~155]{Feistel_TEOS_manual_2010}.
+In fact, in the present version of TEOS10 software, the term $\eta_{\rm w0}$ is set to $-g_{010}/40 \approx -\,5.905\,6/40 \approx 0.147\,64$ instead, and $(\eta_{\rm s0} - \eta_{\rm w0})$ is set to $-g_{210}/40 \approx -\,168.072\,4/40 \approx 4.201\,8$ in order to arrive at the cancellation of the whole seawater entropy $\eta(S_{\rm SO},t_{\rm SO},p_{\rm SO})$ for the arbitrary standard conditions $S_{\rm SO}=35.165\,04$~g~kg${}^{-1}$, $t_{\rm SO}=0{}^{\circ}$C, and $p_{\rm SO}=0$~dbar \citep[see the explanations p.~155 and Eq.~2.6.6, p.~17 of][]{Feistel_TEOS_manual_2010}.